k-privateai/k-privateai.github.io/_posts/2025-12-24-PDT - K-PAI_forum_announcement - 14.markdown

 - Please visit [K-PAI Membership](/membership) to learn about our K-PAI membership for the qualification and all exclusive perks you can enjoy! and join us at K-PAI Members Kakaotalk Chatroom using [this info](/#join-us-at-kakaotalk) (if you're qualified)!

+> Donate Your Items For The Auction! 🎁
+{: .notice--warning}

-## DONATE YOUR ITEMS FOR THE AUCTION! 🎁
+## DONATE YOUR ITEMS FOR THE AUCTION!

 **We need YOUR treasures!** Help make our first K-PAI auction spectacular by donating items for bidding!